Table of Contents

 The best but most expensive area to stay in Chicago is Downtown.

-Even though hotels in downtown Chicago are more expensive than an Airbnb in other neighborhoods, you will save a lot of money by walking around rather than catching a Train, Uber or Lyft all the time.
+Even though hotels in downtown Chicago are more expensive than apartments in other neighborhoods, you will save a lot of money by walking around rather than catching a Train, Uber or Lyft all the time.

 You will also have a lot of flexibility instead of planning your entire trip around train schedules.